api3dao/old-api3-docs/docs/next/reference/cli-commands.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-<Fix>Client in this paragraph need to be changed to requesters but first fix the use of client and requester in the docs grouped for reference > request-response.</Fix>
+<Fix>These commands when they are final.</Fix>

 Use the CLI tool to interact with Airnode across blockchains.
 There are commands for both developers (dApp) and API providers.
-Developers can endorse [requester contracts](protocols/request-response/client.md) and fund Airnodes.
+Developers can sponsor [requester contracts](protocols/request-response/requester.md) and fund Airnodes.
 API providers can build [Airnodes](protocols/request-response/airnode.md) that serve their API data to requester contracts.

 Almost all commands require you to provide a blockchain `providerUrl` such as `https://ropsten.infura.io/v3/<KEY>`.
 The CLI connects to the [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract, which address is derived from the current chain.
 You can optionally specify the contract address yourself by providing optional `airnodeRrp` command argument with address of the deployed contract on your targeted chain.